hamode-am/hamode-am.github.io/README.md

 # hamode-am.github.io
-collection of kodi arabic addons imported from hamode
+collection of kodi addons imported from hamode